Capstone2022Team17/drgbl/README.md

 ## What is in this Repository
-* rgb_pwm has a basic migen script that gradually changes the RGB leds to different colors.
+* rgb_pwm has a basic Migen script that gradually changes the RGB leds to different colors.
 * rgb_pwm_withSoC is a basic SoC used to control the rgb leds.